akermes/akermes.github.io/index.md

 <img src="profile_picture.jpeg" alt="Profile picture of Aaron Kermes, instructional designer" class="profile-picture">

 ## Welcome to My Portfolio
-I'm Aaron Kermes, an instructional designer specializing in creating effective, scenario-based learning experiences for complex fields like cybersecurity.
+I'm Aaron Kermes, an instructional designer specializing in creating effective, scenario-based learning experiences for complex fields like cybersecurity, healthcare, and social work.
 My work focuses on translating technical information into engaging, memorable content that learners can immediately apply.

 ## Learn More About Me and Explore My Work